Bradley-svg/GB-Heat-Pump-App-V1/docs/platform-setup-guide.md

 ### 1.5 Bind Access and ingest secrets to the Worker

-Run the following once per environment.
-Use `--env production` for the production Worker and omit it for the default remote/dev environment.
+Run the following once to populate the Worker secrets.
 Paste values from the password manager so they survive future rotations.

 ```bash
 wrangler secret put ACCESS_AUD